maitag/peote-view-origin/README.md

 #####How to optimize render-loop:

-- order displaylists functionally, like:
+- order Displaylists like:
 	1) game-gfx
 	2) user-interface (DisplaylistType.PICK to interact with Elements)

-- elements with same program will be drawn fastest (throught opengl drawarray)
+- Elements with same program will be drawn fastest (throught opengl drawarray)
 - to stream Elements In/Out fast,  use only 1 bufferSegment in Displaylist

 ####Todo

+- render to texture
+- image alignment inside texture-slot
 - add more image-encoding (for native targetd, only png-images can be loaded per http)
-- more simple samples and demos, usability and platform tests, api improvement, optimization
-- render to texture
+- more demos
 - tilesheet-animations
 - documentation